 The G20's Achievements

-To date there have been seven G20 Leaders' Summits:
+To date there have been eight G20 Leaders' Summits:

 - The Los Cabos Summit (18-19 June 2012) sent a strong message about the Group's commitment to promote global economic growth and job creation.
 The main outcomes of the summit included: